6 Community Operations

 6.1 Community Excellence Group Work Processes: How does your community excellence group design, manage, and improve its key programs, services, and work processes?

-(1) How do you determine the requirements for your key programs, services, and work processes?
+(1) HOW do you determine the requirements for your KEY programs, services, and WORK PROCESSES?

-(2) What are your key work processes?
+(2) What are your KEY WORK PROCESSES?

-(3) How do you design your programs, services, and work processes to meet requirements?
+(3) HOW do you design your programs, services, and WORK PROCESSES to meet requirements?

-6.2 Community Safety and Preparedness: How does your community ensure safety and emergency preparedness?
+6.2 Community Safety and Resilience: How does your community ensure a safe community environment and community resilience?

 Terms in SMALL CAPS are defined in the Glossary of Key Terms